 There are only a handful of places in the UK with hills and mountains that can rival the Lake District for great hiking routes.
 This iconic area is as appealing for the casual walker as it is for those who prefer a tough mountain scramble.
 With its rich hillwalk history, the Lakes belongs on any outdoor enthusiast's bucket list.

-The Lake District National Park is home to England’s highest mountain Scafell Pike, plus many more iconic peaks including Helvellyn, Blencathra, the Langdale Pikes and Cat Bells.
+The Lake District National Park is home to England’s highest mountain Scafell Pike, plus many more notable peaks including Helvellyn, Blencathra, the Langdale Pikes and Cat Bells.
 Each peak is amazing fun to scale, and you can probably bag them all with just a decent pair of lightweight hiking boots and some commitment.

-There are so many great walking routes in Cumbria it can be hard to know where to start, so Trail magazine has picked out 10 of the best Lake District mountain walks to help you get started.
+There are so many great walking routes in Cumbria it can be hard to know where to start, so we've picked out 10 of the best Lake District mountain walks to help you get started.

 There is a reason this is the most famous of all Lake District scrambles.
 This ascent of Helvellyn is classic of a mountain day will get you puffing on the climb up to your first ridge of the day.
 There’s no doubt about it, Striding Edge is a thriller.

 The Grade 1 scramble is enough to require respect but wide and enough to be a manageable challenge for most.
 To learn more about this route, check out our guide on how to scramble Striding Edge.

 If this route doesn’t get you into scrambling, nothing will.
 There’s something magical about picking your way through the tangle of rock with careful foot and hand placements that connects you to the mountain.
 The 12km route reaches the top of Helvellyn at 950m and descends by Swirral Edge, your second ridge of the day.